 This ensemble is for all levels of string musicians who are looking to play in a group that focuses on bluegrass and its various subgenres.
-The coordination of this ensemble will provide a strong foundation of the various instrumental roles within the group.
-Rhythmic, melodic, and improvisational techniques will all be addressed in order to provide a thorough understanding of the music.
-All written music will be given in the form of basic charts, tablature, and staff notation (although reading staff notation is helpful it is not required) when needed.
+The coordination of this ensemble provides a strong foundation of the various instrumental roles within the group.
+Rhythmic, melodic and improvisational techniques are addressed in order to provide a thorough understanding of the music.
+All written music will be given in the form of basic charts, tablature, and staff notation when needed.

 Goals of the course: foster an environment for productive collaboration with other string musicians; prepare students for performance/recording opportunities within the genre; gain an intimate understanding of instrumental roles and techniques that carry the music forward.
-Grading will be based on attendance, participation, and overall willingness to collaborate and improve one's own skills as well as the ensemble as a whole.
+Grading is based on attendance, participation and overall willingness to collaborate and improve one's own skills as well as the ensemble's as a whole.
 No prerequisite.
 Permission of instructor required.